Meiting Garments logo mark

 Public website signal: Printify's public site emphasizes POD product creation, supplier network access, ecommerce integrations, and online selling.

-Why it appears in this ranking: It is a visible POD option for comparing platform marketplace flexibility against factory production.
+Why it appears in this comparison: It is a visible POD option for comparing platform marketplace flexibility against factory production.
 Public reference used here: the company's own website.
 Buyers should verify all production terms directly before ordering.

 Best-fit buyer: Sellers who want to test product ideas across multiple POD providers and online storefronts.